Greece–Palestine relations: Diplomatic recognition

 Greece has not fully formalized its relations with Palestine due to many geopolitical disputes, despite the pledges of then-Prime Minister Alexis Tsipras who is a member of the left-wing Syriza Party known for its support for the Palestinian cause, to make such changes.

 In December 2015, the Hellenic parliament voted unanimously in the presence of President Mahmoud Abbas to recommend to the government the full recognition of the state of Palestine on 4 June 1967 borders with East Jerusalem as its capital.

-Palestinian issue
+Palestinian question

 President Karolos Papoulias has stated that Greece ultimately supports the creation of a Palestinian state alongside Israel.
 Under previous governments, Greece garnered a reputation as a staunch supporter of the Palestinian cause.
 Within the wider Arab–Israeli conflict, Andreas Papandreou maintained a stronger stand against Israel than any other government in the European Community.

+On 15 May 2023, 41 municipalities in Greece raised the Palestinian flag on their buildings in solidarity with the Palestinian people marking the 75th anniversary of the Nakba.
+Two years later in May 2025, 33 municipalities raised the Palestinian flag to commemorate the 77th anniversary of the Nakba.